X-Factor Investigations: "Madrox" and "Decimation"

 Madrox and Strong Guy give Tryp a very public warning as Tryp is jogging in the park.
 They tell Tryp that they know that it was he who hurt Siryn, and while they will not hurt him in broad daylight, he should watch his back.
 Tryp, Junior and Tryp, Senior make Madrox an offer to join their firm, and Madrox laughs in response.

 "Civil War"

-During the "Civil War" Quicksilver has returned to Mutant Town following the events of Son of M, having gained the ability to restore other mutants' powers from the Terrigen Mists.
+During the "Civil War" Quicksilver has returned to Mutant Town following the events of Son of M, having gained the ability to restore other mutants' powers using Terrigen Mist.
 X-Factor used this to confront the X-Men with their knowledge of the Decimation.
 As a result, X-Factor has taken a public stance in defiance of the Superhuman Registration Act.
 However, Rictor and M were registered by a duplicate of Madrox who is an agent of S.H.I.E.L.D., and Madrox, Strong Guy, and Wolfsbane are already registered because of their membership in the previous, government-sponsored X-Factor.
 The X-Men have decided not to interfere with Quicksilver as long as he stays in Mutant Town.